deschutesdesigngroupllc/perscom-widget/.github/CONTRIBUTING.md

 ## Community and Communication

-Join our [community chat](https://community.deschutesdesigngroup.com) to stay connected with other contributors and maintainers.
+Join our [Slack](https://slack.deschutesdesigngroup.com) to stay connected with other contributors and maintainers.
 We appreciate your feedback and involvement!

 ## License